 The LRC is accommodated over two floors, at the heart of the school.
 The fiction library, and the majority of the non-fiction library, is on the main floor, together with tables and some soft seating.
 The upper, mezzanine, floor houses the rest of the non-fiction library and a number of computers, together with a small number of tables.

-The library stock consists of more than 30,000 books, with approximately 7,000 of these being fiction titles covering a wide range of authors and genres and reading abilities.
-We review and refresh titles throughout the year to improve the quality and variety of the book stock, including emerging and new authors, authors of colour and challenging topics.
+The library stock consists of more than 30,000 books, with approximately 7,000 of these being fiction titles covering a wide range of authors, genres and reading abilities.
+We review and refresh our stock throughout the year to maintain the quality of our offering but also to broaden the range of titles offered, seeking out new and emerging authors, authors celebrating the diversity of the global community, and some challenging topics.